jrzaurin/LightGBM-with-Focal-Loss/README.md

 model = lgb.train(params, lgbtrain, valid_sets=[lgbeval], fobj=focal_loss, feval=eval_error )
 ```

-In the `examples` directory you will find more details, including how to use [Hyperopt](https://github.com/hyperopt/hyperopt) in combination with LightGBM and the Focal Loss.
+In the `examples` directory you will find more details, including how to use [Hyperopt](https://github.com/hyperopt/hyperopt) in combination with LightGBM and the Focal Loss, or how to adapt the Focal Loss to a multi-class classification problem.

-**Note**:  This is an implementation for binary classification.
-In the future I intend to
-include the multi-class version

 Any comment: jrzaurin@gmail.com